Hypercubical manifolds in homotopy type theory: Homotopy type theory

 \begin{proposition} Given a group~$G$, a pointed groupoid $X$ and a group morphism $f:G\to\Loop X$, there exists a unique pointed map $\tilde f:\B G\to X$ such that the composite $

 $ is~$f$. \end{proposition}

-A map $\phi:\B G\to\U$ can be thought of as an \emph{action} of $G$ on the type~$X\defd\phi (\pt)$.
-Namely, any $a\in G$ corresponds to a path $a:\pt=\pt$ in~$\B G$, and thus induces an endomorphism $\subst a:X\to X$.
+A map $\phi:\B G\to\U$ can be interpreted as an \emph{action} of $G$ on the type~$X\defd\phi(\pt)$.
+Indeed, any $a\in G$ corresponds to a path $a:\pt=\pt$ in~$\B G$, and thus induces, by transport, an endomorphism $\transport{(\ap\phi a)}:X\to X$.
 In the case where $X$ is a set, this can be shown to correspond to the traditional notion of action.
-More generally, a map $\B G\to\U$ can be seen as an action of $G$ on a higher type, in a coherent way~\cite{symmetry}.
-By the Grothendieck duality (\cref{grothendieck-duality}),
+More generally, a map $\B G\to\U$ can be thought of as an action of $G$ on a higher type, in a coherent way.
+With this point of view, the \emph{homotopy quotient} of~$X$ by~$G$ is the type $X\hq G\eqdef\Sigma(\B G).\phi$.
+The Grothendieck duality (\cref{grothendieck-duality}), which states that the type of maps $A\to\B G$ is equivalent to the type of families $\B G\to\U$ can thus be read as the following equivalence, which we call the \emph{action-fibration duality}:

 \begin{proposition} A fiber sequence